 (1) From the Gravel Pit, keep heading northeast up the road, there will be fields on either side and eventually you will come to a cattle grid beyond which are sheep pens on the left.
 Ahead will be an information board and an old lime kiln on the bend in the road.

-(2) After the cattle grid, turn right and keep the wall to your right hand side.
+(2) After the cattle grid, turn immediately right and keep the wall to your right hand side.
 The path is faint at first as you pass through tussocks of grass and reed but you will pick up a path /quad bike track 3 or 4 meters away from the wall and parallel with it.
 You will soon come to a wooden stile crossing the wall.

 (3) At the stile, keep going along the track and it will dip down to cross Sink Beck.
 (Melmerby Scar Limestone) Continue, keeping parallel to the wall to pass a second wooden stile.